jfox13-nd/Shiver-Me-Tinder/README.md

 # Shiver-Me-Tinder
-A dating website by pirate for pirates.
+A dating website by pirates for pirates.